cucapra/gem5-mesh/README.md

 `./experiments/full.json` gives an example of every experiment that can be run.

+The data can be extracted and plotted using:

+`python extract_stats.py --cpu-sims=./example`

+If you just wish to plot previously extracted data (a pickle file is produced from the previous step):

+`python organizer.py`

-### Key source files:
+### Key Source:

 Important source directories:
-`./src/custom` - contains source for vector groups
+`./src/custom/` contains source for vector groups `./src/mem/ruby/scratchpad/Scratchpad.cc` contains source for frames

-### Custom compiler pass:
+### Compiler Pass:

-A custom compiler pass found in ./trillium post processes assembly to produce runnable code for our architecture.
+A custom compiler pass found in `./trillium` post processes assembly to produce runnable code for our architecture.

 [gem5]: https://gem5.googlesource.com